Published January 25, 2022

 }

-Dim ChromePdfRenderer As New ChromePdfRenderer(pdfRenderingOptions)
+Dim chromePdfRenderer As New ChromePdfRenderer(pdfRenderingOptions)

-ChromePdfRenderer.RenderingOptions = pdfRenderingOptions;
+chromePdfRenderer.RenderingOptions = pdfRenderingOptions;

-ChromePdfRenderer.RenderingOptions = pdfRenderingOptions;
+chromePdfRenderer.RenderingOptions = pdfRenderingOptions;

-ChromePdfRenderer.RenderingOptions = pdfRenderingOptions
+chromePdfRenderer.RenderingOptions = pdfRenderingOptions

-Note: Header and footer features mail merge functionality, meaning that all the merge fields ({page}, {total-pages}, {url}, {date}, {time}, {html-title}, {pdf-title}) can be populated with corresponding data.
+Note: Header and footer features merge functionality, meaning that all the merge fields ({page}, {total-pages}, {url}, {date}, {time}, {html-title}, {pdf-title}) can be populated with corresponding data.

 The rest of the code is the same as Example 1.
 Result is: